Justin Larkin, Scan, Oil on canvas, 50 cm x 40 cm, 2018.

 Kathy Tynan (b.1984) graduated from NCAD with a BA in 2008 and an MA in 2010.
 Recent solo exhibitions include Green Like Now, Kevin Kavanagh (2019);Atonal Supersound, Kevin Kavanagh, Dublin (2017) and Traversées du Marais, Cité Internationale des Arts, Paris (2018).
 Recent selected group shows include The Hennessey-Craig Shortlist, RHA, Dublin (2019), Trophy Hunters, Dada Post, Berlin (2018); Constellations, Kuvataide Academia, Helsinki (2018); Many Worlds, Centre Cultural Irlandais, Paris (2017) There Are Little Kingdoms, Mermaid Arts Centre, Co.Wicklow (2016) and Hands Laid On, Kevin Kavanagh, Dublin (2016).
 Tynan is represented by Kevin Kavanagh, Dublin.

 Claire Ryan (1982) is a photographer, educator and arts project manager based in Cork.
 She holds a BA (Hons) degree in Photography from IADT Dun Laoghaire, Dublin.
-She is manager of the Projects and Learning programme at Sirius Arts Centre, recent projects include See you Tomorrow with Australian artists Elizabeth Woods and Kevin Leong (2019) and One Here Now, The Brian O’Doherty/Patrick Ireland Project (2018/19).
+She oversees the Projects and Learning programme at Sirius Arts Centre, recent projects include See you Tomorrow with Elizabeth Woods and Kevin Leong (2019), One Here Now, The Brian O’Doherty/Patrick Ireland Project (2018/19) and Sustainable Futures with Méadhbh O’ Connor, Fiona Kelly, David Thomas Smith and Sarah Lincoln (2018).